-- appliance to the furthest extent possible with proximate isolation valves.
+- dispensing appliances are encouraged to consider a campus standard permanently plumbed drinking fountain.
+All other equipment shall be department funded specialty equipment as outlined in D.11-1.
+See below and D.9 for additional finish coordination. - 17.
+Unattended continually running water appliances such as reverse osmosis (RO) or deionized (DI) water systems and final connection lines shall be located in a manner provided with secondary containment overflow protection directed to an area drain able to contain the maximum anticipated flow.
+Alternatively an area water sensor interconnected to an automatic closing isolating valve may be provided.
+See below and D.9 for additional finish coordination. - 18.
+Water supplies for specialty water dispensing equipment and appliances shall be permanently piped to the appliance to the furthest extent possible with proximate isolation valves.
 For all others provide a plumbing wall box outlet with isolation valve within approximately six (6) feet of the appliance.
-Final connection lines to the appliance shall be braided stainless steel (SS). - 17.
+Final connection lines to the appliance shall be braided stainless steel (SS). - 19.
 The strainer size shall be recommended by the manufacturer.
 The strainers shall be nickel alloy or polished brass.
-Tapped boss and trap primer floor drains where required shall be provided. - 18.
+Tapped boss and trap primer floor drains where required shall be provided. - 20.
 Custodial mop sinks shall be provided with a wall mount service fixture with lever handles, upper support rod, built in stops, vacuum breaker, and 5/8" threaded male hose outlet connection.